Sivan22/otzaria/README.md

   <h3 align="center">Otzaria</h3>

   <p align="center">
-    Making the jewish library accessible to everyone by creating an app with a modern UI/UX, that could run on any device
+    Making the jewish library accessible to everyone by creating an app with a modern UI/UX that could run on any device
     <br />
     <a href="https://sivan22.github.io/otzaria-download/"><strong>See our site »</strong></a>
     <br />
     <br/>
-    <a href="https://github.com/sivan22/otzaria/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
+    <a href="https://github.com/sivan22/otzaria/issues/new?labels=bug&template=bug-report---.md">Report a Bug</a>
     ·
-    <a href="https://github.com/sivan22/otzaria/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
+    <a href="https://github.com/sivan22/otzaria/issues/new?labels=enhancement&template=feature-request---.md">Request A Feature</a>
     ·
-    <a href="https://github.com/sivan22/otzaria/wiki">user's manual</a>
+    <a href="https://github.com/sivan22/otzaria/wiki">User manual</a>
   </p>
 </div>